Last Updated: August 10, 2021

 LinkedIn is the biggest social network for professionals and career-oriented people.
-Members are able to list their job roles, skills, education, and resumes.
-They can easily network with other members, who you can search according to different criteria.
-Members can also join groups that are relevant to their interests.
+Members can list their job roles, skills, education, and resumes.
+They can also search and join groups that are relevant to their interests.

 Fascinating LinkedIn Facts

-- The biggest market of LinkedIn users in the USA, followed by India and China.
+- The biggest market of LinkedIn users is the USA, followed by India and China.

-- More than 30 million firms have LinkedIn profiles.
+- More than 57 million companies have LinkedIn profiles.

-- Almost 40% of the traffic on LinkedIn comes from the USA, and almost 17% comes from India.
+- 57% of the traffic on LinkedIn comes from mobile devices.

 LinkedIn Revenue Statistics

-LinkedIn earnings report shows that the revenue for the company doubled for just a year!
+LinkedIn earnings report shows that the revenue for the company increased by more than 250% in just three years!